Neurotech-HQ/sarufi-docs/docs/Integration/integrate-with-sms.md

 ## Testing

-After configuring the SMS integration settings, thoroughly test the functionality to ensure that SMS messages are sent correctly in response to the specified intents.
+After configuring the SMS integration settings, test the functionality to ensure that SMS messages are sent correctly in response to the specified intents.

-## See the outcomes